Tokla6000/tokla6000.github.io/_posts/2025-04-15-Assignment2.md

 ---
-title: "Assignment 2: From Numbers to 3D Maps - What up for import to Zanzibar?"
+title: "From Numbers to 3D Maps - What up for import to Zanzibar?"
 permalink: /assignment-2/
 author_profile: false
 ---